 This is a fresh simple syrup (not cooked) so, it has a shorter shelf life than regular simple syrup.
 Keep it refrigerated in a sealed jar in the refrigerator for up to one week.

 Yes.
 If you want to make a big batch to use for months to come, pour the syrup into ice cube trays and freeze.
-Remove the ice from the trays and store in a zip top container for 3 months or longer.
+Remove the ice from the trays and store in zip top freezer bags for 3 months or longer.

 Yes, however, other fruits may need to be simmered with water and sugar.
 Peaches give up their liquids very readily.
 See the list below for other simple syrup ideas.